 The LG G6 launched with a bang, but quickly fizzled as the hardware aged and other models launched that offered similar large display, but with more power.
 The V30 addressed a lot of these issues and is a phone that's endured better - and the V30 is still an attractive phone: it has power, a great design and that OLED display.

 The LG G7 ThinQ carries more of the LG V30 than it does the older G6 and growing in size it's difficult to see how the G and V series will co exist.
-However, wide-angle camera, lots of power and the potential for a great LCD display are what the LG G7 ThinQ offers and all at an attractive price.
+However, wide-angle camera, lots of power and the great LCD display are what the LG G7 ThinQ offers and all at an attractive price.